This post may contain affiliate links. Please see my disclosure policy for details.

 And I’m not the only one who thought that either, in fact, it became famous after an art colony settled there.
 Ever since the 19th-century, it’s consistently been mentioned in travel guides as one of the most charming villages in Snowdonia.

-It has since become a popular tourist hub here in North Wales with endless choice of accommodation and facilities to boot.
+It has since become a popular tourist hub here in North Wales with an endless choice of accommodation and facilities to boot.

 You can go shopping around the area, visit the historic Railway Museum, cross the Sappers Suspension Bridge or pop inside one of the delightful cafés and art galleries.